ImperialOctopus/worlds-to-follow/docs/02-skills/01-hand/01-alchemy.md

 speed="enhancement"
 title="Field Alchemist"
 subtitle="Enhancement">
-Your maximum number of active potions increases to two.
-While you have at least two active potion effects, add 1 to all of your Hand skill rolls.
+You have two active potion slots.
+While at least two of your potion slots are filled, add 1 to all of your Hand skill rolls.
 </AbilityCard>

 ## 7: Red Work